ghana-in-data/ghid-developer-page/_posts/2022-10-25-debuggability-ebpf.md

 ---
 layout: default
-title: Towards debuggability and secure deployments of eBPF programs on Windows
+title: The Politics of Small Scale Mining; How Current Lincensing Patterns is Fueling Environmental Crisis in Ghana.
-publishDate: October 25, 2022
+publishDate: September 25, 2024
 featured: true
-author: Alan Jowett
+author: Philip Aklorbortu
-authorTitle: Principal Software Engineer
+authorTitle: Principal Analyst
 authorAvatar: alanjowett.png
 articleUrl: https://cloudblogs.microsoft.com/opensource/2022/10/25/towards-debuggability-and-secure-deployments-of-ebpf-programs-on-windows/
 excerpt:
 ---
-The eBPF for Windows runtime has introduced a new mode of operation, native code generation, which exists alongside the currently supported modes of operation for eBPF programs: JIT (just-in-time compilation) and an interpreter, with the administrator able to select the mode when a program is loaded.
+This blog examines the lincensing patterns disovered using exploratory data analysis of decades worth of mining licensing records and licensing process.
+The blog also examines the political dynamics surounding licencing of mining activities.
+The goal is to shed light on the need for a tighter requirement for licencing of mining activities.